Tolga-Karahan/Studies/web/frontend/css/building-blocks/cascade-and-inheritance/cascade-and-inheritance.md

         - initial: Sets value of property to its initial value.

         - revert: Resets the property value to the browser's default styling.
+Acts like unset in many cases.

         - revert-layer: Resets the property value to the value established in previous cascade layer.